-The U of A's 2010-2011 total sponsored research income increased by 4 percent over its 2009-2010 level.
-For 2010-2011, the University of Alberta ranked third among U15 Canadian universities in total sponsored research income (\$535.9M) and second in sponsored research income per full-time teaching faculty member (\$337,082).
-Research income from federal and other sources is an essential element of Alberta's research and innovation capacity, the U of A is continuously invests resources to increase the success of its researchers in funding competitions and has extended a pilot grants support program to Tri-Council funding.
+Total sponsored research income at the U of A increased by 4 percent over the 2009-2010 amount.
+For 2010-2011, the university ranked third among U15 Canadian universities in total sponsored research income (\$535.9M) and second in sponsored research income per full-time teaching faculty member (\$337,082).
+The U of A aims to increase its total sponsored research funding, and further improve its relative and absolute standing within this group of comparators.
+The university engages in a number of strategies to achieve these specific objectives (see Appendix 10).

-The awards and honours received by our faculty are another important indicator of the excellence and impact of the University of Alberta's professoriate.
-Such awards and honours reflect both the quality of the professors recruited and retained, and the quality of the environment and opportunities provided for them to have impact in their fields.
-The U of A benchmarks its progress in recruiting and supporting exceptional scholars, as evidenced by faculty awards and honors, against a target peer group of Canadian and U.S. institutions.
-The U of A also works to ensure that achievements of its professoriate are recognized by distinguished groups, and celebrates that recognition when it occurs.
+Faculty awards and honors are an important indicator of the excellence and impact of the University of Alberta's professoriate.
+As an institutional metric, awards and honours reflect both the quality of the professors the university recruits and retains, and the quality of the environment and opportunities it provides for them to have impact in their fields.
+The university benchmarks its progress in recruiting and supporting exceptional scholars, as evidenced by faculty awards and honors, against a target peer group of Canadian and U.S. institutions.
+The U of A works to ensure that achievements of its professoriate are recognized by distinguished groups, and celebrates that recognition when it occurs.

-U of A faculty received several notable awards during 2012.
-Highlights include Dr Lorne Babiuk, Vice-President (Research)'s receipt of one of the world's most prestigious health research awards, the Canada Gairdner Wightman Award.
+U of A faculty received several notable awards during 2012 (see Appendix 10).
+Highlights include Dr Lorne Babiuk, Vice-President (Research)'s receipt of one of the world's most prestigious medical research awards, the Canada Gairdner Wightman Award.
 Greg Hollingshead, Professor Emeritus, was awarded the Order of Canada.
-Researchers affiliated with the Alberta Glycomics Centre were awarded the 2012 NSERC Brockhouse Canada Prize for Interdisciplinary Research in Science and Engineering, the first such award given to researchers at our institution.
-Four faculty members were elected as Fellows to the Royal Society of Canada, two to the Canadian Academy of Health Sciences, and one to each of the Agricultural Institute of Canada and the American Academy of Nursing.
+Researchers affiliated with the Alberta Glycomics Centre were awarded the 2012 NSERC Brockhouse Canada Prize for Interdisciplinary Research in Science and Engineering, the first such award given to researchers at the University of Alberta.
+Four faculty members were elected to the Royal Society of Canada, two to the Canadian Academy of Health Sciences, and one to each of the Agricultural Institute of Canada and the American Academy of Nursing.

-The quality and impact of the University of Alberta's research capacity is also reflected in the requests that U of A professors receive to provide expert advice on policy and legislation.
-Examples of significant advisory roles held by U of A professors during 2011-2012 include: member of the Expert Panel on Federal Support to Research and Development, appointed by the federal Minister of State for Science and Technology; member of the Human Rights Advisory Council, Canadian Museum for Human Rights; member of the Scientific Advisory Committee, U.S. Bureau of the Census; reciprocal international observer in the Waitangi Tribunal Hearings in New Zealand; and invited witness at the Standing Senate Committee on Legal and Constitutional Affairs, authorized to examine and report on the provisions and operation of the Act to amend the Criminal Code.
+The quality and impact of the University of Alberta's research capacity is also reflected in the requests U of A professors receive to provide expert advice on policy and legislation.
+Examples of such service by professors during 2011-2012 include: member of the Expert Panel on Federal Support to Research and Development, appointed by the federal Minister of State for Science and Technology; member of the Human Rights Advisory Council, Canadian Museum for Human Rights; member of the Scientific Advisory Committee, U.S. Bureau of the Census; reciprocal international observer in the Waitangi Tribunal Hearings in New Zealand; and invited witness at the Standing Senate Committee on Legal and Constitutional Affairs, authorized to examine and report on the provisions and operation of the Act to amend the Criminal Code.